West Highland Way

 The West Highland Way (Slighe Taobh an Iar na Gàidhealtachd) is a linear long-distance route in Scotland.
 It is 154 km long, running from Milngavie north of Glasgow to Fort William in the Scottish Highlands, with an element of hill walking in the route.
 The trail, which opened in 1980, was Scotland's first officially designated Long Distance Route, and is now designated by NatureScot as one of Scotland's Great Trails.
 It is primarily intended as a long distance walking route, and whilst many sections are suitable for mountain biking and horseriding there are obstacles and surfaces that will require these users to dismount in places.

 It is managed by the West Highland Way Management Group (WHWMG) consisting of the local authorities for East Dunbartonshire, Stirling, Argyll and Bute and Highland, alongside the Loch Lomond and The Trossachs National Park Authority and NatureScot.
-About 120,000 people use the path every year, of whom about 36,000 walk the entire route.
 The path is estimated to generate £5.5 million each year for the local economy.
-As of 2023 about 100,000 people walked part of the Way each year, with 36,000 completing the route.
+As of 2023 about 45,000 people complete the full route each year, with a similar number walking individual sections.

 Notable wildlife that may be seen includes feral goats (descendants of those left from the Highland Clearances), red deer, and around the peaks sometimes golden eagles.

 History

 There were no trails of this kind in Scotland until the Way was opened.
 After the Second World War ex-RAF man Tom Hunter from Glasgow conceived of the idea of an official footpath, partly to protect the eastern shore of Loch Lomond from development.
 The route, with some challenging terrain, had to be worked out, and landowners negotiated with.
 Significant in the development of the Way was geographer Fiona Rose who surveyed the route over a year in the early 1970s, covering some 1,000 miles on foot.

 The trail was approved for development in 1974, and after completion was opened on 6 October 1980 by Lord Mansfield so becoming the first officially designated long-distance footpath in Scotland.

 In June 2010, the West Highland Way was co-designated as part of the International Appalachian Trail.

 In 2020 plans to celebrate the Way's 40th birthday were interrupted by the COVID-19 pandemic.
 A virtual exhibition was set up to showcase the history, memories and highlights of the first 40 years.
 A special video welcome was recorded by Jimmie Macgregor, whose radio and TV programmes helped popularise the Way in the 1980s.

+In 2025, a charity, the West Highland Way Trust (WHWT), was set up to raise funds to maintain and improve the route, including bridge repairs, improved drainage and maintenance of signs.